Polynomial Bounds for the Grid-Minor Theorem: Constructing a Path-of-Sets System

-Notice that each vertex $v_i\in L$ is only incident on one edge $e\in E(T)$, and from the definition of strong tree-of-sets system, $\Gamma_{S_i}(e)$ is node-well-linked in $G[S_i]$.
-These are the only vertices of $S_i$ that may participate in the paths $\pset_j$ of the path-of-sets system, so we obtain a strong path-of-sets system.
-We note that since for each $S\in \sset$, $\tset\cap S=\emptyset$, and since the degree of each terminal is $1$, the terminals do not participate in the clusters $S_i$ and in the paths $\pset_i$ of the path-of-sets system, and so the path-of-sets system is contained in the original graph $G$. \end{proofof}
+Notice that each vertex $v_i\in L$ is only incident on one edge $e\in E(T)$, and from the definition of strong tree-of-sets system, $\delta_{S_i}(e)$ is node-well-linked in $G[S_i]$.
+These are the only vertices of $S_i$ that may participate in the paths $\pset_j$ of the path-of-sets system, so we obtain a strong path-of-sets system. \end{proofof}

-In order to complete the proof of Theorem~\ref{thm: main}, it is now enough to prove Theorem~\ref{thm: meta-tree}
+In order to complete the proof of Theorem~\ref{thm: main}, it now suffices to prove Theorem~\ref{thm: meta-tree}